trevorqhl/hike/_posts/york/2021-01-01-hiking-elginmillsgreenway.md

 ![Linux]({{site.baseurl}}/images/elginmillsgreenway.png)
 <br>
 <br>
 Happy New Year!
-Like many of you, our New Year's resolution is to see the end of the pandemic as soon as possible so we can get back to our normal lives.
+Like many of you, our New Year's resolution is to see the end of the pandemic as soon as possible so we all can get back to our normal lives.
 <br>
 <br>
 ![Linux]({{site.baseurl}}/images/elginmillsgreenway1.jpg)